-“Why did Baluyn fight with this Sichet?” asked Garcia.
+“Why did Dean Baluyn fight with this Sichet?” asked Garcia.

 Bassam looked into the distance.
 “Back then at StarHall, we had drugs and alcohol, young and rich kids with little supervision, that is an explosive combination, right?
 The school depended on family donations and so looked the other way, at least until a young teacher was killed.”

 He dabbed wet eyes with his sleeve.
 “Jim Sichet was one of many bullies there.
 Whatever happened, he didn’t murder her.
 Eventually, someone else went to prison for it.
 Still, Dean wanted to push him out of our Sun Order cell after that.
 He didn’t succeed.
-Our cell dissolved.
+Instead, our cell dissolved.

 Bassam continued, “Mohammed never gave up on our vision.
 Somehow, he kept up a relationship with both Jim and Dean.”